Pr0methean/BetterRandom/README.md

 * `DefaultSeedGenerator.DEFAULT_SEED_GENERATOR`: Uses the best of the above three that is currently available.

-## RandomSeederThread
+## SimpleRandomSeeder

-This is a daemon thread that loops over all the `Random` instances registered with it and reseeds them.
-Those that implement `EntropyCountingRandom` are skipped when they still have entropy left from a previous seeding.
+This is a daemon thread that loops over all the `ByteArrayReseedableRandom` instances registered with it and reseeds them.
+Those that implement `EntropyCountingRandom` are skipped when they still\
+have entropy left from a previous seeding.
 Example usage:

 ```
 // Obtain the seeder thread for this seed generator; launch it if it's not already running.